 Playthrough of the PSN version, which, like RE2, uses the American version (this is a good thing).
 I played on the hard difficulty.
 There's only easy or hard for this game, and easy is too easy since you start off with an assault rifle.

-I think that this game is the toughest Playstation RE game, what with Nemesis constantly chasing you around -I prefer not to fight him as it's always faster to try and avoid him, plus you save a lot of ammo.
+I think that this is the toughest PlayStation RE game, what with Nemesis constantly chasing you around -I prefer not to fight him as it's always faster to try and avoid him, plus you save a lot of ammo.
 There's also the section where Nemesis infects Jill with a virus, and you have to be careful as she's constantly in her limping state, so it can be hard to tell how much health she has.

-Main game playthrough (2:55:59)
+Main game playthrough (2:29:25)

-The Mercenaries Mikhail playthrough (24:37)
+The Mercenaries Mikhail playthrough (24:10)

 Resident Evil Director's Cut